mobiliabrus/tourbook/docs/6-tour.md

 > In January 2017, Southern Thailand was hit by a devastating flood disaster.
 Thunderstorms and strong winds caused extreme waves in the sea.

+Due to poor weather conditions at sea, we were compelled to stay at the same diving spot for an extended period of time.

+At our favorite diving spot, The Dome, due to the adverse weather, we had to make a swift descent.
+As soon as we plunged into the sea, the waves quickly dispersed us, leaving us adrift and disoriented.
+A fellow Chinese diver from our boat was swept away by the currents, and despite our repeated calls, there was no response.
+Behind him, another dive boat's bow was being lifted and lowered by the waves like a hammerhead.

+Our dive instructor had no choice but to swim out to rescue him, while I and an elderly German diver clung tightly to the Mooring line, enduring excruciating pain in our hands with every wave that hit.
+Suddenly, a female diver who had been carried over by the waves managed to grab onto us, allowing her to secure herself to the Mooring line too.
+Eventually, we were rescued by our dive boat, which then went on to retrieve our instructor and the other diver.
+It turned out that the female diver belonged to another boat from the same company.

+After everyone was accounted for and safety measures were adjusted, we ventured back into the water.
+However, conditions underwater remained treacherous, with a particularly strong current making it arduous for me to dive.
+I frequently experienced headaches, and my oxygen consumption rate was unusually high due to the strenuous effort required to navigate through the challenging conditions.

+I had to forgo two diving sessions because my headache was unbearable.
+I suspected that the intensity of my nervousness, which led to rapid breathing, might have caused a state of hypoxia due to insufficient oxygen intake.

 ```<a-img>
 name:similan3-1
 ```